whoamihealay/whoamihealay/README.md

 ## I'm a Developper, IT enthusiast and former Sound engineer!!
 - ⚡ Fun fact: I love playing boardgames and cooking delicious meals !

-My moto: "Oh !
-It worked on the first try?
-Hum..that's not right !
-Let's break it to see what happens !

 ### Connect with me:

 [<img align="left" alt="whoamiandrew.tk/" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][Website]